5 Interesting Facts About the Famous Ormoc Pineapple

 Top 8 Nature Destinations Near Manila

 Want to take a break from city life?
 Visit one of the many nature attractions near Manila, which are conveniently located in nearby provinces.
 Explore the beautiful gardens, lakesides, and mountains of Batangas, the rushing waterfalls of Rizal, serene springs of Laguna, and the tranquil seaside of Oriental Mindoro.
 All these getaways are accessible in just a few hours’ trip from the metro.
 Unwind and reconnect with nature at these nature destinations near Manila.
 Be sure to add the following tourist spots to your day trip itinerary!
 Top 8 Must-See Nature Attractions Near Manila Imelda’s Garden Sitio Sablay, Brgy.
 8, Cuenca, Batangas Entrance Fee: Php 150 This romantic, Instagram-worthy garden overlooks the Taal Lake and mountains of Batangas.
 Visit early in the morning or just before sunset to witness a breathtaking view from Imelda’s Garden.
 Take loads of photos, walk among the flower paths, or simply admire the lovely view with your loved one.
 The garden and events place is located just a few meters from one of the town’s top nature attractions near Manila, Mt.
 Maculot (which is temporarily closed for reforestation efforts).
 Tagbakin Lakeview Walan Wharf, Sitio Tagbakin, Brgy.
 Halang, Lipa, Batangas Environmental Fee: Php 20 Bask in the serenity of Tagbakin Lakeview, one of the underrated nature destinations near Manila.
 It is a small lakeside park overlooking Taal Lake.
 It is well-maintained, with a parking lot, benches, covered pavilions, and a paved walkway.
 Although it has a modest size, the lakeside park offers a glorious view of the sunset.
 If you like fishing, pack your rods and equipment because you can catch freshwater fish here.
 Fortune Island Nasugbu, Batangas Entrance Fee per head: Php 350 (Day Tour) / Php 500 (Overnight) Boat Fee: Starts at Php 4,000 (Day Tour / Php 4,500 (Overnight) If you have a flexible stay in Batangas, head on over to Fortune Island and marvel at the Greek acropolis-inspired ruins.
 It is located off the coast of Nasugbu, and you must take a short boat ride to get there.
 The island was once a private resort until it was developed into the Fortune Island Resort Club in 1995.
 The Greek ruins, statues, sandy shores, and rolling waves are what make the island worth visiting today.
 It is one of the popular island nature attractions near Manila.
 Mt.
 Gulugod Baboy Mabini, Batangas Environmental Fee: Php 50 Landowner Fee: Php 30 Guide Fee: Php 500 (1-4 people) If you are in Batangas City, how about a picnic at Mt.
 Gulugod Baboy in Mabini?
 Its name roughly translates to ‘pig’s spine’, which reflects the shape of each peak.
 The hike is beginner-friendly, which kids and senior citizens can enjoy.
 The path is lined with stone stairs, paved pathways, and assistive roads.
 At the top of any of the three peaks, you can see an astonishing view of Batangas Bay, Verde Island, Mt.
 Halcon, Mindoro, Taal Volcano, and even Mt.
 Maculot.
 Hidden Valley Springs Resort Calauan, Laguna Entrance Fee: Php 2,800 (day tour, inclusive of lunch buffet, afternoon snack, full amenities) Hidden Valley Springs Resort is truly a hidden gem.
 It has a hot and cold spring, and a hidden waterfall, all surrounded by a lush green forest.
 The vibrant canopy of trees and rushing water will make you feel completely immersed in nature.
 It is also one of the unique nature destinations near Manila with facilities that blend modern elements with rustic vibes.
 Hinulugang Taktak Protected Landscape Daang Bakal Road, Antipolo, Rizal Entrance Fee: FREE Nestled in the hills of Antipolo City is the Hinulugang Taktak Falls.
 It is part of a sizable protected area managed by the local government.
-There is a clean viewdeck where you can watch the broad, towering falls cascade down to a pool.
+There is a clean view deck where you can watch the broad, towering falls cascade down to a pool.
 The area has a free swimming pool, gazebos, and hanging bridges.
-Various activities like walk climbing, rappelling, a canopy walk, and a spider web.
+Various activities like walking, climbing, rappelling, a canopy walk, and a spider web.
 Best of all, the facilities are free of charge, but you can make a donation that goes to the maintenance of the area.
 Silonay Mangrove Ecopark Brgy.
 Silonay, Calapan City, Oriental Mindoro Mangrove conservation areas play a significant role in stabilizing Philippine shores.
-Calapan City in Oriental Mindoro has their very own Silonay Mangrove Ecopark.
-It is one of the top nature attractions near Manila, reachable in just an hour and a half via fast craft.
+Calapan City in Oriental Mindoro has its very own Silonay Mangrove Ecopark.
+It is one of the top nature attractions near Manila, reachable in just an hour and a half via a fast craft to Calapan.
 This nature sanctuary promotes the importance of mangrove conservation, as well as its benefits for the environment.
 Harka Piloto Fish Sanctuary Calapan City, Oriental Mindoro Boat Fee: Starts at Php 500 A tranquil island paradise awaits at Harka Piloto Island, a community-maintained marine sanctuary in Lazareto, Calapan City.
 It is one of the underrated nature destinations near Manila, offering untainted corals and rich marine biodiversity.
 It has also become a popular dive spot for visitors and underwater photographers.
 You don’t have to go too far to experience a fulfilling, rejuvenating nature escape.
 Slow down and reset your system by visiting vibrant nature destinations near Manila.
 ALSO READ: 10 Must-See Batangas City Tourist Spots Near the Port Reliable Ferry Booking from Batangas to Calapan with SuperCat Hop on a SuperCat Fast Ferry to get to various nature destinations in Batangas and Calapan.
 In just under two hours, you can travel between each city with ease and convenience.
-SuperCat also offers spacious and comfortable air-conditioned seats, along with a stunning view of the Batangas bay and Verde Island Passage.
+SuperCat also offers spacious and comfortable air-conditioned seats, along with a stunning view of the Batangas Bay and Verde Island Passage.
 View our updated schedule and rates here, and book your seat today.
-META DESCRIPTION Plan a quick getaway to nature destinations near Manila.
-From the hills of Batangas to the vibrant marine life in Calapan, here are the top spots you shouldn’t miss.

 12 Tips for Ferry Booking in the Philippines

 Peak season travel to island destinations can be challenging to get a successful ferry booking in the Philippines.
 Fortunately, ferry companies have accredited ticket outlets all over the country, as well as their own ticket websites.
 Travelers can now purchase ferry tickets through these flexible options.
 While these user-friendly options are convenient, it is important to keep in mind the best practices when booking a ferry.
 Whether it’s your first sea trip or not, there is a chance you may overlook key strategies and steps when you book ferry ticket online in the Philippines.
 Here are 12 practical tips for a successful booking experience.
 12 Smart Tips for Outlet and Online Ferry Booking in the Philippines Research available routes and schedules With the number of shipping companies in the Philippines, you will have a lot of options to choose from.
 Knowing the schedules can help you plan smarter and avoid rushing.
 Major shipping lines display their routes on their official website or their official ticket outlets.
 SuperCat offers Calapan, Ormoc, Batangas, and Cebu ferry trips: Batangas to Calapan and vice versa Cebu to Tagbilaran and vice versa Cebu to Ormoc and vice versa Travel off-peak Although passenger rates on ferries and fast crafts don’t fluctuate, traveling off-season can save you the hassle of long lines when ferry booking in the Philippines.
-Expect less crowds and fewer passengers on board.
+Expect fewer crowds and fewer passengers on board.
 This can make your trip more relaxing and allow you to appreciate the scenic views of the sea.
 Choose a fast craft If you are traveling to short-distance destinations, a fast craft can save you more time.
 Fast crafts offer speed, comfort, and convenience.
 For instance, a RoRo from Cebu to Tagbilaran, Bohol can take approximately 4 hours, while a fast craft cuts the travel time down to just 2 hours.
 It is the perfect choice for tourists going on a day trip, business travelers, or those who like to pack light.
 Beware of scams When booking online, always purchase through the official platform.
-For SuperCat ferry booking in the Philippines, visit Chelsea Travel at https://www.chelseatravel.ph/Home.
+For SuperCat ferry booking in the Philippines, visit Chelsea Travel at https://www.chelseatravel.ph/.
 You can also find a complete list of legitimate ticket outlets on a ferry company’s official website.
 Be wary of online ticket sellers that use their personal accounts and unauthorized payment channels to request data or payment.
 Stay updated on ferry advisories Before you book, visit the official website or social media channels of your chosen ferry company to check for any advisories.
 They typically announce trip delays, cancellations, sea conditions, and even special trip schedules.
 Awareness can help you be more flexible with your plans.
-Tips for Ferry Booking at an Accredited Ticket Outlet Book early Long lines at the port can be a hassle and can lead you to trip delays.
+Tips for Ferry Booking at an Accredited Ticket Outlet Book early Long lines at the port can be a hassle and can lead to trip delays.
 Visit the nearest accredited ticket outlet early to avoid the trouble of ferry booking in the Philippines.
 This way, you can also choose your preferred schedule while it is still available.
 Popular ferry routes can get filled up quickly during peak season.
 Bring the essentials The ticketing agent may request for your valid ID to confirm your identity during booking.
-While most outlets also accept card and online payments, it is always smart to prepare cash.
+While most outlets also accept cards and online payments, it is always smart to prepare cash.
 Keep a copy of your e-voucher Once you complete your booking, you will be issued a printed e-voucher or e-ticket.
 On the day of your travel, you must present this copy along with a valid ID at the port.
 Tips for Online Ferry Ticket Booking Visit the official website or app Online ferry booking in the Philippines can be done in just a few clicks.
 For a worry-free, secure experience, transact only using the official website or app.
 SuperCat ferry tickets can also be booked through the Chelsea Travel app and paid via e-wallet.
 Compare prices Booking online allows you to compare prices between routes and seats.
 This way, you can find the right seat and class for your budget.
 Ticket sites also have price comparison tools to give you an idea of the difference between seats.
 Take advantage of promos Major ferry companies offer special discounts, promos, or rewards when you use their website or app.
 Look out for promo vouchers that you can apply when checking out your ticket.
 Download your e-voucher Keep a copy of the e-voucher that will be sent to your email.
 It can be presented at the port in either a printed or soft copy/PDF.
 Be sure to prepare a valid ID for confirmation of your ferry booking in the Philippines.
-When you book ferry ticket online in the Philippines, it is important to find flexible options.
+When you book a ferry ticket online in the Philippines, it is important to find flexible options.
 By following these tips, you can manage unforeseen changes with ease, work within your budget, and have peace of mind before you depart for your trip.
 ALSO READ: 12 Tips for Traveling to Cebu on a Budget Experience fast and reliable sea travel with SuperCat.
 Our high-speed catamarans are built for swift trips to your destination.
 With just a click, you can see breathtaking sights of Batangas, Calapan, Cebu, Ormoc, and Tagbilaran.
 Visit the Chelsea Travel site or app to book today!
 For further inquiries, you can connect with us here.
-META DESCRIPTION There are two ways to make a ferry booking in the Philippines, online or at a physical ticket outlet.
-Follow these smart tips to get the most out of your booking.

 10 Places to Visit Near Cebu City That are Worth The Trip